jcorporation/myMPD/docs/references/sticker.md

 **playCount is updated:**

 - The song must be longer than 10 seconds
-- And the song has been played for at least half its duration, or for 4 minutes (whichever occurs earlier.)
+- And the song has been played for at least half its duration, or for 4 minutes (whichever occurs earlier)

 **skipCount is updated:**